ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

     :align: center
     :alt: figure of a circle, a square, and a triangle

-This scene uses two of the main functions to change the visual style of a
+This scene uses two of the main functions that change the visual style of a
 mobject: :meth:`.set_stroke` and :meth:`.set_fill`.
 The former changes the visual style of the mobject's border while the latter changes the style of the interior.
 By default, most mobjects have a fully transparent interior so you